Introduction to Linking Pages in HTML

 <a href=”downloads/dinjo.jpg”> This will download file as a Image</a>

-Image as an HTML Link: One more feature of HTML link is, to consider the image as a link in HTML document, this can be defined as follows:
+Image as an HTML Link: One more feature of an HTML link is to consider the image as a link in an HTML document; this can be defined as follows:

 <a href=”demo.html”> <img src=”travelling.png alt=”Travel”> </a>